Greenphx9/BTD6Mods/MilitaryParagons/README.md

+All Credit goes to Greenphx9 for creating the mods

 Adds paragons for military towers.
 Credits to Depleted Supernova#1957 since im using the way he added paragons for this mod.

 Screenshot: